Inside: The cutest DIY Easter wrapping paper!

 I can’t begin to explain how much I’ve been looking forward to stamping with vegetables this spring.
-I decided to try it first on a long roll of white butcher paper to make my own wrapping paper and I am thrilled with the results!
+When I decided to try it first on a long roll of white butcher paper to make my own Easter wrapping paper and I am thrilled with the results!

 Use acrylic paint and brush it onto the cut vegetables with a small foam brush (it lends to a cleaner stamp then dipping them).
 Press down on the paper to apply and let dry.

 Now that you have the perfect Easter wrapping paper, here are a few more of my favorite springtime projects:

 - These Lemon Poppy Seed cookies are cute, colorful and so much fun!

 - Here are my favorite tips on making the best Easter Basket!

 - And these pompom Easter eggs are the cutest!